deeba-git/Authy-webapp/README.md

 # **Description**

-> _Authy_ is a basic login system web application, made in **Django**.
+> _Authy_ is a intermediate login system web application, made in **Django**.
 >
-> Before Sign in a user has to first Register themselves by cliking on Sign up button.
-Once, a user successfully registered, they can authenticate themselves by Sign in.
+> Before Sign In a user has to first Register themselves by clicking on Sign Up button.
+Once, a user is successfully registered, they can authenticate themselves by Sign in.
 >
-> **Note: Remember your password while filling the registration form, else you won't be able to sign in.**
+> **Note: Remember your password while filling the registration form, else you won't be able to Sign In.**